What is MIST?

 - Attend 2 visits at either Monash Health or the Royal Children’s hospital, 6 weeks apart

-- Give your child nasal spray of the active medicine or placebo (saline) every day, for 6 weeks
+- Give your child nose spray of the active medicine or placebo (saline) every day, for 6 weeks

-- Complete 4 surveys over the next 2 years.
+- Complete 4 short surveys over the next 2 years.

 How can I find out more?

 If you have any questions about the study, please contact Dr Alice Baker at 03 9936 6543 or firstname.lastname@example.org.